 Remember: if it sounds too good to be true, it almost certainly is.

-A forthcoming short book (30,000 words or so) on Bitcoin, blockchains and smart contracts, what these ideas are, why they don’t work out at all well in practice, and the sort of people attracted to them.
+A forthcoming short book (40,000 words or so) on Bitcoin, blockchains and smart contracts, what these ideas are, why they don’t work in practice, and the sort of people attracted to them.

 To keep updated on progress, email me to go on the alerts mailing list at email@example.com.